wegenmat-privat/period-detection-in-power-law-noise/README.rst

 ==========
 A general assumption when analysing a time series in terms of periodicity is that the highest peak of the periodogram denotes the underlying period.
 Further peaks are usually traced down to subharmonics, multi-term periodicity, aliasing or a periodicity in the sampling.
-Eventually, significance levels in terms of a false alarm probalbility are added to decide whether a peak is high enough to be considered significant, assuming diverging underlying distributions of the periodogram peaks, i.e. [2]_, or using bootstraping, i.e. [3]_.
+Eventually, significance levels in terms of a false alarm probability are added to decide whether a peak is high enough to be considered significant, assuming diverging underlying distributions of the periodogram peaks, i.e. [2]_, or using bootstrapping, i.e. [3]_.

-However, these approaches only hold assuming a white noise null hypothesis.
+However, these approaches only hold under the assumption of a white noise null hypothesis.
 As soon as the time series has a non-white noise level, power in the periodogram is shifted such that the highest peaks are due to stochasticity rather than perodicity and the peak of a potential period is burried in the noisy periodogram.

 .. figure:: period_data.png